 With an endless selection of TVs and a warm and homey atmosphere, Tapley’s is undoubtedly the area’s #1 sports bar.
 It’s got NHL hockey, NFL football, and international soccer.
-Basically everything any sports fan could ask for.
+Basically, it’s everything any sports fan could ask for.

-Known for their huge selection of beers, this self anointed ‘locals living room’ has been a neighbourhood fixture since 1981, making it the oldest bar in the village.
+Known for its huge selection of beers, this self-anointed ‘locals living room’ has been a neighbourhood fixture since 1981, making it the oldest bar in the village.

 While it’s my favourite spot to grab a pint and catch the big game, you can also dance the night away at Friday Night Live: Tapley’s popular live music night.